oerc0122/MDANSE/Doc/pages/dynamics.rst

 are respectively the position of atom :math:`j` at time :math:`t` and :math:`t_{\mathrm{ref}}` where :math:`t_{\mathrm{ref}}` is a reference time usually chosen as the zeroth time of the simulation.
-As with other analysis jobs in MDANSE the RMSD results can be grouped but works slightly differently to all other analysis calculation see :ref:`grouping-rmsd` for more details.
+As with other analysis jobs in MDANSE, the RMSD results can be grouped.
+The grouping is slightly different to all other analysis calculations; see :ref:`grouping-rmsd` for more details.

 .. _root-mean-square-fluctuation: